juturunandini31/aganitha-task1/README.md

 ---

 ## 💡 Credits
-This project was created by **Nandini Jutur** as part of an assignment.
+This project was created by **Nandini Juturu** as part of an assignment.

 If you find this project helpful, consider giving it a ⭐ on GitHub. 😊